 Attendance at Liturgy

-Each student has been previously given a Bible and will be given a folder to keep handouts, completed work, and other information necessary for their lessons at each session.
-These folders and their Bibles must be brought to every session.
+Each student has been previously given a Bible and will be given a Decision Point Workbook.
+These Workbooks and their Bibles must be available for to every Zoom session.

 Stewardship and Service